module BatIO:sig..end

 that file simultaneously and you may also not rename or move the

 file to another directory.
-To close an BatIO.input
+To close an BatIO.input, use

 on-the-fly decompression of a file or network information) and